GeorgeOduor/Data-Science-Portfolio/README.md

 Welcome to my statistics corner!

-This repository contains links to my data science projects done in **R and PYTHON**.It has short tutorials on statistical techniques in R,my personal projects in R and datahack competition projects.
+This repository contains links to my data science projects done in **R and PYTHON**.It has short micro projrcts on statistical techniques in R,my personal Machine Learning projects in R and python and datahack competition projects.

 The projects featured here are done out of my love for statistical thinking and curosity.